English Comprehension

 Life Imitates Art

-At the beginning of August 2016, a clown scare started in the city of Green Bay, Wisconsin, in the United States.
+In early August 2016, a clown scare began in Green Bay, Wisconsin, in the United States.
 It quickly spread to almost all states, many parts of Canada, and then to many other countries worldwide.
-Over the next three months, there were numerous reports of people spotting clowns in unusual places.
+Over the next three months, numerous reports surfaced of people spotting clowns in unusual places.
 They were seen in parking lots, under bridges, and wandering aimlessly in the woods.
 There were even some reports of attempted abductions of children.

-There was a theory that these unusual clown sitings began as a publicity stunt for an upcoming movie.
+There was a theory that these unusual clown sightings began as a publicity stunt for an upcoming movie.
 However, it soon got out of hand, and some people, especially children, were quite afraid.

 It was a problem because the height of this situation was close to Halloween.
 Stores pulled clown masks and costumes from their shelves due to public concern.
-Schools warned children not to dress up as clowns at Halloween because they could find themselves in a potentially dangerous situation with so many people in the general population aware and even afraid of this clown phenomenon.
+Schools warned children not to dress up as clowns at Halloween because they could find themselves in a potentially dangerous situation, given that so many people in the general population were aware of—and even afraid of—the clown phenomenon.
 And then, it ended just as quickly as it had begun.

 Some people have a real fear of clowns.
 This phobia is known as coulrophobia (the fear of clowns).
-For more interest phobias, click here.
+For more interesting phobias, click here.

 Editorial Comment